JHWebDeveloper/Able2-public-resources/README.md

 This repo does not contain source code.
 It is intended to host Able2 public releases and JSON.

+## [Unreleased][2.1.3] - TBD

+### Added
+- Holding shift allows for fine tuning of Position, Scale and Crop sliders and number fields.

+### Fixed
+- Bug preventing negative sign and leading decimal point from being typed into the number fields next to the sliders.

 ## [2.1.2] - 9.21.2020

 ### Added